-The agenda of a Council meeting shall be prepared by the Registrar, in consultation with the President or where the office of President is vacant, the Vice-President.
+The agenda of a Council meeting shall be prepared by the Registrar in consultation with the President or where the office of President is vacant, the Vice-President.
 Policy matters arising from Advisory Committee meetings are presented to Council for discussion and decision.
 The public meeting agenda will contain an item called "Any Other Business" during which, a Council member may table an item for discussion at the meeting.
-Council members should give due consideration to the item's relevance, to the role and function of Council, and the public nature of the meeting, before requesting a matter be tabled for discussion under this item.
+Council members should give due consideration to the item's relevance, to the role and function of Council, and the public nature of the meeting, before tabling a matter for discussion under this item.
 It will be for the President to decide whether or not the discussion may proceed at the meeting.
-The Standing Orders of Council set down the procedures to be followed in relation to "Any Other Business".